How to Choose Discipline Over Comfort (Every Single Day)

 The Compound Effect of Showing Up

 The inverse is also true.
-One run you didn't want to do but did anyway makes the next one slightly easier.
+One session you didn't want to do but did anyway makes the next one slightly easier.
 The identity of "someone who shows up regardless" gets reinforced.
 Over time, that identity becomes the default.

 What Comfort Costs You